 Daiwa BG MQ is ready to battle whatever the sea can throw at you.
 By reimagining the way a spinning reel is designed, the Daiwa BG MQ saltwater spinning reels put unprecedented strength into the hands of saltwater anglers of all stripes.

 Built around a single-piece Monocoque aluminum body, the renowned BG series of reels is now stronger and lighter than ever before.
 Here you can check our honest review.

 With the Monocoque design, the reel body serves as a stiff, distortion-proof frame that keeps the reel’s internal components in precise alignment even under the most extreme drag pressures.
-This allows for increased cranking power and torque while extending the life of both the reels gears and bearings.
+This allows for increased cranking power and torque while extending the life of both the gears and bearings of the reel.

 Not only does a single piece body provide extreme rigidity and strength, but it also eliminates the necessity for pins and screws to hold the body together, thus making the reel more resistant to water intrusion.
 The reel also features 9 internal rubber seals at key areas like the drag stack, spool shaft, handle, and side plate, making it well equipped for long seasons in the surf.

 The MQ body construction not only has the obvious benefits of a stronger & more compact body design, but it also delivers an increase in gear durability thanks to absolute zero movements of drivetrain components once installed inside an MQ body.
 Weather-sealing is also significantly improved, with seals visible in multiple locations throughout the reel.
 Daiwa BG MQ is built for the harshest of environments.

 Big offshore reel